malc-u/SomeoneKnowsSomething/TESTING.md

 #### navbar

-Validation brings up 1 warning that is exactly the same as in footer.html It also brings up 18 erros:
+Validation brings up 1 warning that is exactly the same as in footer.html It also brings up 18 errors:

-- First 2 are exactly the same as in footer.html - left unfixed as this file containes html for one block/component of an applicaton that is clearly indicated in the file by sytnax used `{% block navbar %}` and `{% endblock %}`
+- First 2 are exactly the same as in footer.html - left unfixed as this file contains html for one block/component of an application that is clearly indicated in the file by syntax used `{% block navbar %}` and `{% endblock %}`
 - 12 errors related to use of `{{ url_for }}` in all links in top navbar.
 All left unfixed as linked correctly as advised in [Flask tutorial](https://flask.palletsprojects.com/en/1.1.x/tutorial/templates/#)
-- 2 errors informing about repeated occurence of `id="navbarDropdown"`.
-Left unchanged as there are 2 separate drop down multilink navigation bars used and mentioned `id` is Bootstrap class for multi-link droping down navbar items.
+- 2 errors informing about repeated occurrence of `id="navbarDropdown"`.
+Left unchanged as there are 2 separate drop down multi-link navigation bars used and mentioned `id` is Bootstrap class for multi-link dropping down navbar items.
 - 2 errors informing about not allowed text in element `ul` - these were `{% else %}` and `{% endif %}`.
 Left unchanged as the statments are valid [Jinja control structures](https://jinja.palletsprojects.com/en/2.11.x/templates/#list-of-control-structures)

 #### sidebar

 Validation brings up 1 warning and 14 errors.
 Warning is identical as in footer.html and navbar.html, errors are:

-- First 2 are exactly the same as in footer.html and navbar.html - left unfixed as this file containes html for one block/component of an applicaton that is clearly indicated in the file by sytnax used `{% block sidebar %}` and `{% endblock %}`
+- First 2 are exactly the same as in footer.html and navbar.html - left unfixed as this file contains html for one block/component of an application that is clearly indicated in the file by syntax used `{% block sidebar %}` and `{% endblock %}`
 - 8 errors related to use of `{{ url_for }}` in all links in the sidebar and logo.
 All left unfixed as linked correctly as advised in [Flask tutorial](https://flask.palletsprojects.com/en/1.1.x/tutorial/templates/#)
 - 1 error related to missing alt in logo - this was fixed, alt addded
 - 3 errors informing about not allowed text in element `ul` - these were `{% else %}`, `{% endif %}` and `{% if 'username' in session %}`.
 Left unchanged as the statments are valid [Jinja control structures](https://jinja.palletsprojects.com/en/2.11.x/templates/#list-of-control-structures)